onepf/OPFPush/README.md

    </dependency>
    ```

    You also can use JAR dependency.
-Read about it the following [section][jar-dependency-using].
+See [the following section][jar-dependency-using].

 2. Add specific dependencies for each used push provider that you can find in the
    section [Implemented Push Services](#user-content-implemented-push-services).